julianDii/JSpace/Jspace/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 # Install additional modules
+To get the project started on your machine install the following modules and copy the entire node_modules from a new angular-cli project.

 npm i -S ng2-ace-editor
 npm i angular-in-memory-web-api